-Students may develop a portfolio for individual assessment of college-level learning.
-Prior authorization must be obtained from the Academic Department in which the course is taught in order to pursue this assessment method.
+Professional training programs such as the police academy, military training, noncredit courses, and other career and technical programs may be eligible for college credit.
+Refer to PLA for Veterans or Evaluation of Noncredit Learning for more information.
+Students may also develop a portfolio for individual assessment of college-level learning for some courses.
+Prior authorization must be obtained from the academic department in which the course is taught via College Credit Fast Track in order to pursue this assessment.